ucdavis/hpccf-docs/docs/general/account-requests.md

 ### I cannot see the changes (PI sponsor or group membership) on HiPPO

-You will not be able to see any group, or sponsor, changes, until HiPPO synchronizes the changes. which only happens on the hour from 8am to 5pm, Monday through Friday.
+You will not be able to see any group or sponsor changes until Hippo synchronizes the data.
+Each synchronization takes place at the top of the hour from 8:00am to 5:00pm, Monday through Friday.

 ## HPC1 and HPC2